 At least one writers has suggested that to encourage innovation in the development of AI, manufacturers or programmers should have some protection from liability, along the lines of what online intermediaries have in the United States under section 230 of the Communications Decency Act, 1996.
 (Ryan Calo, “Robotics and the Law: Liability for Personal Robots”).
 The parallel seems forced to me: intermediaries do not create their own risks, they are only passing on text, and they are essential to the Internet as it now operates.
 If they publish their own work, they lose the immunity.
 Makers or operators of robots are much more involved in their creations and more fairly held responsible for defects.

 If a robot is hacked, should the liability for damage it causes be shared between the hacker and the programmer who did not make the robot secure enough against such an attack?
-Is that any different for the allocation for any other malware?
+Is that any different from the allocation of liability for spreading, or not defending against, any other malware?
 Nothing about the machine being a robot changes the responsibility for security – except possibly the foreseeability of an attack route if the robot has altered its own mechanics to make itself more vulnerable.

 Encouragement of innovation in robotics may come through insurance, though a potential insurer has to be able to estimate risk.
 The state of the law makes that difficult today.

 Perhaps some part of the response can lie in standards.
 One can keep AI crawlers off one’s web site, and out of one’s private information, with a ‘robots.txt’ command.
 No law makes compliance with that standard mandatory, however.
 Other law will have to deal with the consequence of deliberately programming around such barriers.
 (The impact of technical standards on the law of electronic communications has of course been explored in depth by Lessig and others.)